seuros/action_mcp/README.md

 # ActionMCP

-**ActionMCP** is a Ruby gem that provides essential tooling for building Model Context Protocol (MCP) capable servers in Ruby on Rails applications.
+**ActionMCP** is a Ruby gem focused on providing Model Context Protocol (MCP) capability to Ruby on Rails applications, specifically as a server.

+ActionMCP is designed for production Rails environments and does **not** support STDIO transport.
+STDIO is not included because it is not production-ready and is only suitable for desktop or script-based use cases.
+Instead, ActionMCP is built for robust, network-based deployments.

+The client functionality in ActionMCP is intended to connect to remote MCP servers, not to local processes via STDIO.

 It offers base classes and helpers for creating MCP applications, making it easier to integrate your Ruby/Rails application with the MCP standard.